shaikis/test-cloud9-repo/README.md

 # test-cloud9-repo

 ```
-this repo will be used to close the core Repository and creates cloud9 setup.
+this repo will be used to clone the core Repository and creates cloud9 setup.
 ```